racerxr650r/avrOS/README.md

 these system tables.
 The macros that build these table can be distributed across several source files so they can be co-located with the associated logic.

-The **avrOS** ecosystem also provides a makefile, instructions, and scripts to setup a development environment and build applications using the Linux operating system and it's abundant open source development software and hardware resources.
+The **avrOS** ecosystem also provides a makefile, instructions, and shell scripts to easily setup a development environment and build applications using the Linux operating system and it's abundant open source development software and hardware resources.
 You no longer need to use Microsoft Windows for AVR application development.

-**avrOS** provides the following system services...
+## avrOS Features
+### System Services:
 * **System Tick** (sys) - Provides a system tick and timers
 * **Finite State Machine manager** (fsm) - Manages user defined state machines and prioritized scheduling
 * **Queues API** (que) - Inter-State Machine communication mechanism.
 It can be used to synchronize or pass data between two or more state machines